View e-mail address | Add Contact Info to Outlook

-Elizabeth Agnew received her PhD in religious studies in 1999 from Indiana University, MA degrees in religious studies and history from I.U., and a BA in history from Brown University.
-Professor Agnew’s teaching and research address religion in American culture, religion and social ethics, and gender and religion.
+Elizabeth Agnew received her PhD in Religious Studies in 1999 from Indiana University, MA degrees in Religious Studies and History from Indiana University, and a BA in History from Brown University.
+Professor Agnew’s teaching and research address topics related to religious diversity in American culture, religion and social ethics, and gender and religion.

 In her teaching, Professor Agnew seeks to help students think critically about the construction of religious identities amidst broader cultural dynamics.
-She currently teaches “Introduction to Religion in Culture” and “Religion, Morality, and Public Debate” in the core curriculum.
-Upper-level courses include “Religion, Diversity, and American Public Life,” “Religion, Nonviolence, and War,” “Religion, Philanthropy, and Pluralism,” and “Women, Gender and Religion.”
+She teaches “Introduction to Religion in Culture” and “Religion, Morality, and Public Debate” in the core curriculum.
+Current upper-level courses include “Religion, Diversity, and American Public Life,” “Religion, War, and Peace,” and “Religion, Philanthropy, and Pluralism.”

 800-382-8540 and 765-289-1241